 Most of the fertilizing has been done, of course, with the soil preparation.
 But commercially grown plants can benefit from a quicker source of nutrients, too, particularly since florists and flower buyers prioritize large heads and long, strong stems.
 We feed ours with fish emulsion, a less-stinky-than-you-think, um, “tea” of fish bits.
 This we can drip through our irrigation system or apply by hand with a sprayer.
-We use chicken manure on big plants that like a hearty meal.
+We also add worm castings or aged chicken manure to plants that need intense nutrition.

 We are on well water; all the water used in the garden has come trickling or roaring down the mountain as it heads to the Rapidan River.
 We do our best to use it wisely by growing thirsty plants in the same rows so they can be watered even when others can tolerate a little dryness.
 Each row can be watered independently due to valves in the irrigation pipes).
 We are lucky to have fairly reliable rainfall as well.